 My London Apartment Refurbishment Project Master Bathroom

 The master bathroom was tired and old fashioned.
 Everything was ripped out and replaced with a new bathroom suite.
 Cupboards were built underneath the sink unit to provide storage.
 The original brick wall was revealed in the process which I made a feature of by commissioning a frame to surround it.
-The brick wall has writing from a builder which I kept thus retaining a part of history.
+The brick wall still has writing on it from a builder which I kept thus retaining a part of history.

 Master Bathroom Before and After